Aerospace Engineering Course

 With companies like Boeing, SpaceX, Relativity Space, The Aerospace Corporation, Northrop Grumman, and NASA's Jet Propulsion Laboratory - to name a few - located nearby, there's no better place to launch into the field of Aerospace Engineering than with Summer Springboard in Los Angeles this summer.

 Ever wonder how a rocket works or how an aircraft stays airborne?
 What is actually needed to launch a person or satellite into space?
 Our Aerospace Engineering program on the campus of UCLA offers students the chance to understand the physics and dynamics of air and spacecraft using basic orbital mechanics.
-Students will participate in hands-on design challenges, ultimately building and launching their own glider or rocket.
+Students will participate in hands-on design challenges, ultimately designing and launching their own glider or rocket.

 Learning Outcomes in this course

-Engage with professionals in the field about the latest advancements in aerospace engineering and flight technology
+Engage with professionals in the field about the latest advancements in aerospace engineering and flight technology.

 Get started today